AdobeDocs/experience-platform.en/help/hygiene/ui/record-delete.md

 >[!IMPORTANT]
 >
->As part of ongoing changes to improve efficiency and make dataset operations less expensive, organizations who have been moved to the Delta format can delete data from the Identity Service, Real-Time Customer Profile, and the data lake.
+>To improve efficiency and make dataset operations less expensive, organizations who have been moved to the Delta format can delete data from the Identity Service, Real-Time Customer Profile, and the data lake.
 This type of user is referred to as delta-migrated.
 Users from organizations who have been delta-migrated can choose to delete records from either a single or all datasets.
-Users from organizations who have not been delta-migrated cannot choose to delete records from either a single or all datasets as seen in the image below.
-In this case, continue to the [provide identities](#provide-identities) section of the guide.
+Users from organizations that have not undergone delta migration are unable to selectively delete records from either a single dataset or all datasets, as shown in the image below.
+In this case, continue to the [Provide identities](#provide-identities) section of the guide.

 ![The request creation workflow with the [!UICONTROL Delete record] option selected and highlighted.](../images/ui/record-delete/delete-record.png)

 ## Select datasets {#select-dataset}

 The next step is to determine whether you want to delete records from a single dataset or all datasets.
-If this option is not available to you, continue to the [provide identities](#provide-identities) section of the guide.
+If this option is not available to you, continue to the [Provide identities](#provide-identities) section of the guide.

 Under the **[!UICONTROL Record Details]** section, use the radio button to select between a specific dataset and all datasets.
 If you choose **[!UICONTROL Select dataset]**, proceed to select the database icon (![The database icon](../images/ui/record-delete/database-icon.png)) to open a dialog that provides a list of available datasets.
 Select the desired dataset from the list followed by **[!UICONTROL Done]**.